PabloPiaggi/Crystallization-of-Silicon/README.md

 During crystallization the disordered atoms of a liquid spontaneously organized into periodic patterns with long range order.
 The time and lengthscales involved are often too short to be studied with experiments.
 In this tutorial we will see how we can study this fascinating process using enhanced sampling molecular dynamics simulations.
+We take as example the case of silicon that crystallizes in the cubic diamond crystal structure.

 ### Collective variable